GS-Macherechedze/db_week7/README.md

-# Data visulaization with spreadsheets
+# Data visualization with spreadsheets
-On this week the aim to learn how we can use tools like Microsoft Excel and Google Sheets to make dashboard for the data that we already have
+This week the aim is to learn how we can use tools like Microsoft Excel and Google Sheets to make a dashboard for the data that we already have

 ## What you'll need:
 - Access to a computer with internet access
-- Acess to google sheets or microsoft excel (e.g., Visual Studio Code)
+- Access to google sheets or Microsoft excel (e.g., Visual Studio Code)
 - Access to a dataset. <a href="https://docs.google.com/spreadsheets/d/17LvSL5-ZS7KNNpByRdbcx0YEEi13N8UDn3QRtkHdOY4/edit?usp=sharing">Click Here</a> to get the data set

 ## Submission
 - Once you open the dataset, Click on where it is written ```File``` and ```Make a copy```
 - Create a new tab and name it dashboard.
-- Once you are done with the visualization, share the link of your google sheets
+- Once you are done with the visualization, share the link to your Google sheets
-- **Add The link of the your google sheets here**:
+- **Add The link to your Google Sheets here**:

 <br/><br/>